edbiomedai/scmorph/paper/paper.md

   of features into z-scores.
 This makes downstream interpretation easier, including allowing for measuring percentage differences rather than differences in z-scores.
-Additionally, the integrated feature selection methods can remove features associated with known confounders or with high correlation structures, as is common in morphological profiling experiments [@KruskalWallis1952; @LinHan2021].
+Additionally, the integrated feature selection methods can remove features associated with known confounders or with high-correlation structures, as is common in morphological profiling experiments [@KruskalWallis1952; @LinHan2021].
-- Plotting. `scmorph` uses scanpy for easy plotting of PCA and UMAP coordinates, either in 2D or as cumulative densities, which can be useful for identifying technical artifacts such as batch effects [@WolfEtAl2018].
+- **Plotting**: `scmorph` uses scanpy for easy plotting of PCA and UMAP coordinates, either in 2D or as cumulative densities, which can be useful for identifying technical artifacts such as batch effects [@WolfEtAl2018].
 It also provides methods for plotting features per experimental group, such as plates.
-- Downstream analysis.
-For experiments focused on profiling non-dynamic responses, such as a small molecule library, `scmorph` integrates functions to perform hit calling from single-cell profiles.
-Specifically, during hit calling `scmorph` embeds single-cell profiles into PCA space and computes the Mahalanobis distance of cells to the medoid of untreated control cells.
+- **Downstream analysis**: for experiments focused on profiling non-dynamic responses, such as a small molecule library, `scmorph` integrates functions to perform hit calling from single-cell profiles.
+Specifically, during hit calling, `scmorph` embeds single-cell profiles into PCA space and computes the Mahalanobis distance of cells to the medoid of untreated control cells.
 It then compares the distances of treated cells to those of untreated cells by use of the Kolmogorov–Smirnov statistic.
 For dynamic systems such as